SuperOfficeDocs/superoffice-docs/user-guide/en/marketing/mailing/create/includes/step-1-setup-document.md

     > [!NOTE]
     > For variables such as sale ID or project ID to work, you must link the document mailing to a sale or project.

-7. In the **Folder** list, select a folder in which to place the mailing.
+7. Select a folder to place the mailing in from the **Folder** list.

     [How do I create a mailing folder?][19]